moyano83/ansible-up-running/README.md

   - file_in_the_same_folder.yml
 ```

-For debugging, it’s often handy to be able to view the output of a variable.
+For debugging, it's often handy to be able to view the output of a variable.
 You can use the following: `- debug: var=myvarname`.

 ### Registering Variables

-Often, you’ll find that you need to set the value of a variable based on the result of a task.
+Often, you'll find that you need to set the value of a variable based on the result of a task.
 To do so, we create a registered variable using the
 register clause when invoking a module:

 ```yaml